Gaurav6278/SQL-Basics/README.md

 - Updating existing records
 - Deleting records

-## 📁 File
+## File

 - `basic_queries.sql` – Contains sample SQL queries related to an `Employees` table.

-## 🛠️ Tools Used
+## Tools Used

 - SQL (standard ANSI SQL)
 - Queries can be run in MySQL, PostgreSQL, or any standard SQL environment.
+-
+## How to Use
+Execute the `basic_queries.sql` file in any SQL environment (MySQL, PostgreSQL, etc.).

-## 🙋‍♂️ About Me
+## About Me

-I am Gaurav Thakur, a B.Tech CSE (AIML) student with a keen interest in data handling and backend technologies.
-This project is part of my hands-on experience with SQL and is submitted for Cognizant profile validation.
+Hi, I'm Gaurav Thakur, a Computer Science Engineering student specializing in Artificial Intelligence and Machine Learning.
+I enjoy building practical solutions that combine intelligent systems with real-world applications.